cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sexual-health-Kids-are-creative-when-we-havent-explained-enough.md

 <h2>Anatomy Apps</h2>
 <aside class="float right side center">
 	<div><a rel="nofollow" href="https://tinybop.com/apps/the-human-body"><amp-img class="humanbody" width="100" height="100" src="{{site.cache}}/x/humanbody.jpg" alt="The Human Body"></amp-img><br>The Human Body</a><br><small>$4 (+$1 In-App)<sup>*</sup></small></div>
-	<div><a rel="nofollow noreferrer" target="_blank" href="https://www.visiblebody.com/mib_overview/"><amp-img class="incrediblebody" src="{{site.cache}}/x/incrediblebody.jpg" width="100" height="100" alt="My Incredible Body"></amp-img><br>My Incredible Body</a><br><small>$25 (+$1 In-App)<sup>*</sup></small></div>
 	<div><small><sup>*</sup>Subject to change</small></div>
 </aside>

-Tinybop’s <i>The Human Body</i> and Visible Body’s <i>My Incredible Body</i> apps provide parents with a way to introduce kids to puberty and the urogenital system in a matter-of-fact way, comparable to the way these apps provide information about the nervous system, respiration, the circulatory system, digestion, the skeletomuscular system, etc. Tinybop, creator of <i>The Human Body</i>, offers many science-oriented apps for kids, and Visible Body, creator of <i>My Incredible Body</i>, makes a variety of other anatomy apps for high school and university biology students.
+Tinybop’s <i>The Human Body</i> app provide parents with a way to introduce kids to puberty and the urogenital system in a matter-of-fact way, comparable to the way these apps provide information about the nervous system, respiration, the circulatory system, digestion, the skeletomuscular system, etc. Tinybop also offers many science-oriented apps for kids.

-Note that as of the writing of this article, both of these apps require a one-time $1 in-app purchase to include the urogenital/reproductive system.
+Note that as of the writing of this article, this app requires a one-time $1 in-app purchase to include the urogenital/reproductive system.

 <div class="clear"></div>
 <h2>Encyclopedic Reference Book Series for Kids</h2>